 DC added his own gesture vocabulary, rather than inventing a new one.
-He explained that OpenMusic did not meet his needs, but started to explore new ideas when he realized that he could use Musink "as if" it were Open Music (fig. 12).
+He explained that OpenMusic did not meet his needs, but started to explore new ideas when he realized that he could use the Gesture Browser "as if" it were Open Music (Figure 11b).
 He emphasized his need for "expressive" gestures in his score, as opposed to "representative" ones.
 He explored using them as drawings and suggested that OpenMusic would now be useful at the analysis stage, for example, to interpolate between drawing variants.